N1ck6/TicTacToe/README.md

 ```
 - Or just write:
 ```
-/ttt "Literally everything you wand to write here"
+/ttt Literally everything you wand to write here
 ```
 To get info about commands

-Using:
 -------------

-Download:
+# Download

 - Download main.py
 - Install libraries using pip